laur89/awesome-stars/README.md

 - [junosuarez/awesome-npx](https://github.com/junosuarez/awesome-npx) - 🌟 packages and resources that work really well with https://github.com/zkat/npx 🕶
 - [TheGoddessInari/hamsket](https://github.com/TheGoddessInari/hamsket) - Free and Open Source messaging and emailing app that combines common web applications into one.
 - [git-tips/tips](https://github.com/git-tips/tips) - Most commonly used git tips and tricks.
-- [lerna/lerna](https://github.com/lerna/lerna) - :dragon: A tool for managing JavaScript projects with multiple packages.
+- [lerna/lerna](https://github.com/lerna/lerna) - :dragon: Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.
 - [sweet-js/sweet-core](https://github.com/sweet-js/sweet-core) - Sweeten your JavaScript.
 - [coderitual/bounty](https://github.com/coderitual/bounty) - Javascript and SVG odometer effect library with motion blur
 - [webpack/webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows for loading parts of the application on demand.
 Through "loaders", modules can be CommonJs, AM